mgumilang/raft-consensus/README.md

 ## Deskripsi File
 1. **balancer_master.js**: Act as the interface of the user to the load balancer.
 Balance master will only contact the leader of the load balancer
 2. **constants.js**: Constants used in node and daemon
 3. **daemon.js**: Daemon's implementation in raft consensus.
-Daemon's function is to retrieve the server's CPU usage, and send it to all nodes
+Daemon's function is to retrieve the server's CPU usage, and send it to all nodes.
+NOTE: Daemon starts worker.py automatically in PORT (10000 + Daemon's id)
 4. **nd.js**: Node's implementation in raft consensus
 5. **worker.py**: Worker to receive *n* and send *n*th prime number